tcg-digital-us/react-box-whiskers-poc/docs/source/project/development/create-vega.rst

 And that's it for the initial setup!
-We should now be able to run Elasticsearch, our backend, and our frontend app in concert to display a basic request to Elasticsearch on our webpage.
+We should now be able to run Elasticsearch, our backend, and our frontend app in concert to display a Vega visualization built from a basic request to our Elasticsearch-connected backend.
 It is easiest to do this with three different terminals:

 .. code:: bash